blynkkk/blynkkk.github.io/BlynkMainOperations.md

 - Don't put ```Blynk.virtualWrite``` and any other ```Blynk.*``` command inside ```void loop()```- it will cause lot's of outgoing messages to our server and your connection will be terminated;

 - We recommend calling functions with intervals.
-For example, this [SimpleTimer Library](http://playground.arduino.cc/Code/SimpleTimer) is a simple library for timed events.
-Please read instructions inside this [example sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino#L30) for more details;
+For example, use [BlynkTimer](./BlynkFirmware.md#blynktimer)

 - Avoid using long delays with ```delay()``` – it may cause connection breaks;